siddharth-maddali/Phaser/README.md

        - `tqdm>=4.41.1` (for progress bar displays)
        - `tensorflow>=2.1.0` (for GPU compatibility)
        - `matplotlib>=3.0.3` (plotting)
+       - `mpi4py>=3.0.2` (for parallelized phasing)
        - NOTES:
-           - These module versions are based on my current environment state.
+           - These modules are based on my current Python environment (determined using `pip freeze`).
 Feel free to try with earlier versions.
            - All modules can be installed in the usual way: `pip install <module>`.
            - the `tensorflow 1.x`-compatible library is available on branch `tensorflow-1.x` of this repo.